robin3317/github-repo/README.md

 # Github Finder

-A application to find Github related things like as repositories, users e.t.c by using beautiful github api.
+An application to find Github related things like as repositories, users e.t.c by using beautiful github api.
 This application is built with the following technologies:

 - [React](https://reactjs.org/)
 - [Redux](https://redux.js.org/)
 - [Firebase](https://firebase.google.com/)

+This application is live [https://github-repo-v1.netlify.app/](https://github-repo-v1.netlify.app/)

 ### Application Features